0x6f677548/zerotrust-ca-powertoys/README.md

 [![GitHub - Lint](https://github.com/0x6f677548/ca-powertoys/actions/workflows/lint.yml/badge.svg)](https://github.com/0x6f677548/ca-powertoys/actions/workflows/lint.yml)
 [![GitHub - Test](https://github.com/0x6f677548/ca-powertoys/actions/workflows/test.yml/badge.svg)](https://github.com/0x6f677548/ca-powertoys/actions/workflows/test.yml)

 CA-PowerToys is a set of tools to help you manage Conditional Access policies in your tenant.
-It is a command line tool that can be used to export, import, and clean up Conditional Access policies.
-It can also be used to export groups that are used in Conditional Access policies and import them into another tenant.
+It is a command line tool that can be used to export and import Conditional Access policies and associated groups, facilitating the editing of the policies in a human readable format.

 # Why ?
 There are several tools to manage Conditional Access policies, such as Graph PowerShell, Microsoft Graph API, Azure AD PowerShell and even M365DSC.
 Unfortunately, none of these tools can be used to export Conditional Access policies in a **format that can be human readable and editable**, and then **import them back to another tenant**.
-This is where CA-PowerToys can help you, with several commands that can be chained to export, clean up, replace keys by values, and import Conditional Access policies and groups.
+This is where CA-PowerToys can help you, with several commands that can be chained to export, clean up, replace guids with attributes, and import Conditional Access policies and groups.

-Here are a couple of examples of how CA-PowerToys can help you:
-- Export Conditional Access policies from one tenant and import them into another tenant using Graph PowerShell
-- Export Conditional Access policies and groups from one tenant and store them in a Git repository.
-Then, use a CI/CD pipeline to import them into another tenant using Graph PowerShell or CA-PowerToys
+This is specially useful if you are implementing infrastructure as code and want to store your Conditional Access policies in a Git repository, and then use a CI/CD pipeline to import them into another tenant.

 # Capabilities